JoaoLopesF/RemoteDebug/README.md

 See it in:  [MiP_ESP8266_Library](https://github.com/Tiogaplanet/MiP_ESP8266_Library) and [ESPlorer_v1](https://github.com/JoaoLopesF/ESPlorer_v1)

-__RemoteDebug__ is improved with client buffering (is last send is <= 10ms), to avoid misterious delays of WiFi networking on ESP32 and ESP8266 boards
+__RemoteDebug__ is improved with client buffering (is last send is <= 10ms), to avoid mysterious delays of WiFi networking on ESP32 and ESP8266 boards

 Note: If your project not use WiFi, you can use my another library, the __[SerialDebug](https://github.com/JoaoLopesF/SerialDebug)__ library,